SeanTheJedi/proj_3.1/README.md

 ## 🚀 Using the App

--After logging in, you'll be taken to the Available Books page
+- After logging in, you'll be taken to the Available Books page

--Click Borrow to borrow a book (it will become unavailable to other users)
+- Click Borrow to borrow a book (it will become unavailable to other users)

--Go to My Profile to:
+- Go to My Profile to:

-See your personal details
+   - See your personal details

-View borrowed books
+   - View borrowed books

-Return books
+   - Return books

-Logout
+   - Logout

-Click Logout in the navigation bar to end your session
+- Click Logout in the navigation bar to end your session

-This will clear your login session but book availability will remain the same until returned
+- This will clear your login session but book availability will remain the same until returned